CircleCI-Archived/image-builder/README.md

 `CIRCLE_CONTAINER_IMAGE_URI=s3://circleci-enterprise-bucket/containers/example-image_0.0.1.tar.gz`.
 Try running new builds on it.
 Once it's all good, update the AutoScalingGroup Launch configuration to use the environment variable as well.

+# Contributing to CircleCI Image Builder

+Thank you for your interest in contributing to the CircleCI Image Builder.

+We welcome all contributions to CircleCI Image Builder.
+These contributions come in two forms: issues and pull requests.
+You can refer to the CONTRIBUTING.md file for the same.

+If you have a question or need help debugging, please head to [CircleCI Discuss](https://discuss.circleci.com/) where our support team will help you out.